Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/handout.md

 Better fonts alone do not solve the absence of a workable compatible spatial model.

-They also do not address the way the facial-diacritic model shifts part of symbol formation into font behavior.
+They also do not address the way the facial-diacritic model shifts part of symbol selection and arrangement into font behavior.

 ## What is used in practice now